jlango0/jlango0/README.md

             - Add 3 employees per department
           - Security Groups > Members tab > add the 3 corresponding employees
           - Also inside the OUs for Computers and Servers, add devices accordingly
-    - Completed this for the USA OU, other regions will be after I learn some PowerShell
+    - Completed this for the USA OU, will complete other regions after I can automate some of these steps in PowerShell
     - Moving to Group Policy next